endymion/technogeno-us/source/_posts/2012-10-14-computer-programming-resources-for-kids.markdown

 {% img /images/posts/programming-resources/cargo-bot.png %}

 [Cargo Bot](https://itunes.apple.com/us/app/cargo-bot/id519690804?mt=8) is a lot like Move The Turtle, but with a programmable cargo robot that moves crates around instead of a turtle that moves and draws lines.
 The overall structure is pretty much the same.
 A series of challenges, which you achieve by programming the behavior of the robot in advance.
 Cargo Bot programs are totally visual and don't require the ability to read.
 But younger kids will of course need assistance, just like with Move The Turtle.
 And Cargo Bot is free.

+### ComputerCraft for MineCraft

+{% img /images/posts/programming-resources/computercraft.png %}

+[MineCraft](https://minecraft.net) is an immensely popular networked video game that encourages creativity by enabling kids to build the worlds that they play in.
+In Minecraft, you build three-dimensional game levels with virtual blocks and then play a survival game in those levels.
+But the levels aren't programmable.
+A large aspect of the game is the multi-player mode using player-hosted servers.
+This allows for players to play in a common world, and achieve goals together.

+[ComputerCraft](http://www.computercraft.info) is an add-on for Minecraft that adds blocks to the Minecraft universe that are programmable using the Lua programming language.
+The programmable objects are known as "turtles", and they can do anything that a human player can do.
+They can attack, dig, chop, wirelessly communicate with one another, and all kinds of other things.
+And Lua is a very simple programming language that makes it fun to tinker with ComputerCraft's turtles.

+### RedPower for MineCraft

+{% youtube 3wtcWuJecJA %}

+[RedPower](http://integratedredstone.wikispaces.com) (formerly known as Redstone) is another add-on for Minecraft that provides a set of objects that can be interconnected to create virtual electronics.
+RedPower provides objects that are like the pieces of a virtual erector set that you can use to add behaviors to your Minecraft creations.
+RedPower provides wires, logic gates, and "controllers", which are little computers that are programmable with the FORTH programming language.
+RedPower is a little more intense than ComputerCraft, but some of the things that you can build with it are amazing.
+RedPower components can also be used with ComputerCraft computers.
+RedPower was built by a female programmer, who goes by [Eloraam](https://twitter.com/TheRealEloraam).

+# Online learning resources

+### Try Ruby

+{% img /images/posts/programming-resources/try-ruby.png %}

+[Try Ruby](http://tryruby.org) takes you immediately into a guided tutorial about the Ruby programming language.
+Ruby is such a simple language that the lesson only takes a few minutes.
+By the end of it, you're already over the hump.
+You already understand the fundamentals of Ruby after just a few minutes.
+Try Ruby is totally free.
+It was originally developed (and abandoned) by Why The Lucky Stiff, the same guy who originally created (and abandoned) Hackety Hack.

+### Code Academy

+{% img /images/posts/programming-resources/code-academy.png %}

+[Code Academy](http://www.codecademy.com) is very much like Try Ruby, but in addition to Ruby it also includes lessons on JavaScript, Python, HTML/CSS, jQuery, and web site creation.
+Code Academy is also free.
+Code Academy is just as accessible as Try Ruby since it starts the first lesson immediately when you load the main page, but it's potentially more useful since it includes lessons on other programming languages.

+### Rails For Zombies

+{% youtube k4Zg6cLPO4Q %}

+[Rails for Zombies](http://railsforzombies.org) is for kids (and adults) who have learned the basics of computer programming and who are ready to put their skills to work on building web sites.
+It's an interactive tutorial system like Try Ruby and Code Academy, with a focus on teaching how to build dynamic web sites using Ruby on Rails.
+The first few lessons are free, and then the more advanced lessons require a $25/month subscription.
+[Author's note: I have trained professional Rails developers from scratch using Rails for Zombies.]